 Continuing my discovery of the aeronautical world, my first permanent contract was for the Airbus A380 FAL (Final Assembly Line), as a Configuration Management Engineer.
 This was my first experience with an aircraft manufacturer and working across the entire production process.

 How did you end up joining Airbus Protect?

-Working in the Propulsion Safety and Airworthiness” team.
-The job of a Safety Engineer requires understanding the entire system and adding a mathematical component to it.
-I loved this time.
-I wrote the safety analysis of in-flight incidents on the A350 reactors in order to identify the potential needs for modification of the propulsion systems.
-I also participated in drafting the deliverables for the A350-1000 certification and the new A350-900 nacelles.
-What a joy to see these planes fly and to know that we are part of the adventure.
+Working in the Propulsion Safety and Airworthiness Team requires understanding of the entire system and working on mathematical components, which I really love.
+I completed a safety analysis of in-flight incidents on the A350 reactors in order to identify potential modifications needed of the propulsion systems.
+I also contributed to drafting the deliverables for the A350-1000 certification and the new A350-900 nacelles.
+It’s an incredible feeling to see these planes fly and to know that you’ve been a part of their production journey.

 What are the perks of working at Airbus Protect?

-What makes you happy in your worklife?
+What makes you happy in your work life?